SaedJabali/Reading./Code 301-class-03.md

 What is a Lifecycle in React?

-During the three key stages, you can track and control the lifecycle.
+During the three key stages, we can track and control the lifecycle.
 Mounting, updating, and unmounting are the three stages.

 ## Handling Events

 Using React elements to handle events is somewhat close to using *DOM* elements.
 There are some variations in syntax: **CamelCase** is used to call React occurrences instead of lowercase.
-Instead of passing a string as the event handler, JSX allows you to pass a method.
+Instead of passing a string as the event handler, JSX allows us to pass a method.

+## Conditional Rendering

+In React, we can create distinct components that encapsulate behavior we need.
+Then, we can render only some of them, depending on the state of our application.

+Conditional rendering in React works the same way conditions work in JavaScript.
+Use JavaScript operators like if or the conditional operator to create elements representing the current state, and let React update the UI to match them.

 ## The Spread Operator